gh0st27/Backup-Automation/README.txt

-This is basic python code which help you to take backup of any data on local as well as remote location like NAS etc. code also have mail function to send the logs by mail to mail address mount and umount function is used for mounting NFS server share location on local drive to copy backup data on remote location.
-Feel free to use this code for reference purpose
+The script was orginally developed to take local gitlab instance backup to remote location mostly on network attached storage (NAS) & send the logs to the recipients using mail function.
+Later it was modified to get backup of any files/folders on Local network conected to NFS server & remote located NAS>

+Note: This code is no more maintained.